 OERs are materials for teaching and learning that are made available to others for free or at a substantially lower cost than traditionally published materials.
-OER can be anything from full textbooks to lesson plans, online labs and tools, problem sets and more.
+OERs can be anything from full textbooks, to lesson plans, online labs and tools, problem sets and more.
 OERs are also licensed so that they can be adapted, re-mixed, and/or re-distributed by other faculty to fit their own curricular needs.

 For more information, go to Open Education by the Scholarly Publishing and Academic Resources Coalition (SPARC).

 The rising costs of college tuition and textbooks can be prohibitive for many students.
 OERs are one crucial way that universities can help students succeed and stay in school.

 For more information about the impact of high textbook prices on college students, see that 2016 report Covering the Cost by Student PIRGs (Public Interest Research Groups).

 NDSU Student Government Initiatives

 Progressive Education Grants

 NDSU Student Government has untaken an initiative to implement, enhance, and sustain open educational resources and open access textbooks at North Dakota State University.
 In order to accomplish this, Student Government has created a grant program to promote and support the implementation of open textbooks and other open educational resources.
 The grant is meant to compensate faculty members for the effort of adapting their curriculum to a new textbook, or for creating or adapting an open textbook.